m-paolino/StopChime/README.md

 If you want to know technical details about the script, do not hesitate to look at :point_right: the [Wiki page](https://github.com/m-paolino/StopChime/wiki)

+NOTE: unfortunately it does not work when external speakers are connected (I will work on it!)

 ## Manuals

 Here you will find instructions to install or (if you want to) uninstall the script.